emmaelisabetheide/Guess-my-number/README.md

 #### Live link https://guess-my-number-ee.netlify.app/

 ## Features
-- Each cylinder will tilt as you hover it.
+- Write a number between 1 and 20 in the text-box and click "check".
+The screen will tell you if the number is to high, too low or invalid.
+You will also get a lower score for each try.
-- When clicking on a cylinder an overview of precipitation for that day will appear.
-It will close by clicking again, or click on an other cylinder.
+- When you have guessed the right number, the score will be stored as highscore.
+It will only change if you beat the highscore again.

 ## Status
 The project is live, but only as a demo for my [portfolio.](https://eeheide-portfolio.netlify.app/)